narainsingaram/fbla-24/readme.md

 # AllySynergy

+## Prompt:
+Create a program that allows your school’s Career and Technical Education Department to collect and store information about local business and community partners.
+This program should include information on at least 25 different partners, with details such as, but not limited to, type of organization, resources available, and direct contact information for an individual.
+The program should enable users to search and filter the information as needed.

 - had ideas on incorporating an ai and basically a user can send a prompt about the data they are looking for and it would provide the specific information in terms of text for it.

 - make the search more advanced where the user can search for specific fields.